balamuru/product-rules/README.md

 #### Project Scope / Assumptions
 Several assumptions were made.
 The scope of the Questions/Answers/Assumptions is captured [here](docs/questions-and-assumptions.md)
 Some notable points key to the implementation are:
-* The project will be implemented as a simple self contained Jave/Spring demo
+* The project will be implemented as a simple self-contained Jave/Spring demo
 * The demo does not support customizable data / rule input.
 The demo dataset is hardcoded.
 * Possible input schemes for rules could be
   * flat rules (1 per line) + a parser